-For a substantial number of millennials, few athletes encapsulate their childhood as the superlative skateboarder Tony Hawk did.
+For a number of millennials, few athletes encapsulate their childhood as the skateboarder Tony Hawk did.

 Actually getting to see the man in action in his heyday proved difficult.
 With internet access limited for most, you’d be required to bank on a friend whose Mum was at work in order to commandeer a Sky box to view the short-lived Extreme Sports Channel.